 Here are a few answers to commonly asked questions when dealing with hyperpigmentation and scarring.
 Thank you for always sending in your questions that keep my blog posts interesting!

 What kinds of dark spots form on our face?
 How do they typically get there?

-Dark spots tend to look similar, but they happen for a variety of reasons, such as, acne, cuts, burns, or abrasions.
+Dark spots tend to look similar, but they form on our face for a variety of reasons, such as, acne, cuts, burns, or abrasions.
 They can result from something as simple as tweezing hairs and lightly scratching the skin’s surface or a pimple.
 Dark spots are caused by the overproduction of melanin by melanocytes.
 Any sort of inflammation affecting melanocytes, along with hormonal changes, can cause hyperpigmented spots.
 Hyperpigmentation can include sun spots, melasma, and lentigines.
 Some of us are more genetically predisposed to developing these conditions.